How to choose and buy a kayak

 Your comfort will vary, depending on seating pads and foot placement.
 Always try before you buy.

 My wife’s Perception Sparky is not included because the model has been discountinued.
 You’ll find a similar boat with the Old Town Otter.
 (Or find one used; they hold up well.)

 Perception Impulse.
-10’x29.5”.
+10’ x 29.5”.
 Hull weight 44 lbs.
 Capacity 275 lbs.
-A solid, fun family-friendly sit-inside kayak with good stability, made by one of the most reliable names in kayaks.
-Excellent value at $399.
+Solid, fun, family-friendly sit-inside kayak with good stability, made by one of the most reliable names in kayaks. $458 plus free shipping on Amazon.